Our customers have been hired by:

 Because your resume isn’t underlining the fact that you’re looking for a part-time job.

 So how do you do that without just sounding lazy or less valuable than a full-time employee?

 It’s not hard and we’ll show you exactly how.

 Want to save time and have your resume ready in 5 minutes?
 Try our resume builder.
 It’s fast and easy to use.
 Plus, you’ll get ready-made content to add with one click.
 See 20+ resume templates and create your resume here.

-Interested in a few specific cases?
+Interested in a few specific cases and more examples?
 We’ve got you covered: